 3. Sustainability meets tradition: Eco-Alpenglanz Dirndl as standard

-68% of German consumers will prioritize eco-friendly fashion by 2025 – and alpenglanz dirndl is setting the standard here.
-Manufacturers like Grüne Alpen use recycled polyester fibers from old PET bottles and natural dyes.
-A special eye-catcher: a green high-necked dirndl with recycled aluminum appliqués reminiscent of rock crystals.
+68% of German consumers will value ecological fashion by 2025 – and alpenglanz dirndl is setting standards here.
+Manufacturers such as Green Alps They use recycled polyester fibers from old PET bottles and natural dyes.
+A special eye-catcher: a green, high-necked dirndl with recycled aluminum appliqués reminiscent of rock crystals.

 Innovations in detail: